Month 11, Week 3

 Month 11, Week 3 Tips

 - At this stage, babies will find interest in books with words and phrases that rhyme and repeat.
-Ask her to join in with a "moo" for cow and a "bark" for dog.
+Ask them to join in with a "moo" for cow and a "bark" for dog.

 - Books that have texture, flaps that lift, and tabs that can be pulled will help keep your baby engaged while reading.